abhishekkumar963/WebDevAmazonProduct/README.md

 - **HTML5** – Markup for content structure
 - **CSS3** – Styling, layout, flexbox/grid responsiveness
 - *(No JavaScript or frameworks used — pure frontend UI)*
+- Flexbox & Grid – For responsive and organized layouts
+- Font Awesome (optional) – For icons, if used

 ---